temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ### Introduction

 You can think of Temporal as a sort of "cure-all" for the pains you experience as a developer when trying to build reliable applications.
 Whether you're writing a complex transaction-based Workflow or working with remote APIs, you know that creating reliable applications is a complex process.
+Developing your application on the Temporal platform gives you a secret weapon—durable execution—which guarantees that your code runs to completion no matter what.

 The Temporal Cluster and a language-specific SDK, in this case the [Python SDK](https://github.com/temporalio/python-sdk), provide a comprehensive solution to the complexities that arise from modern application development.

-Temporal offers several functionalities to ensure durable execution of your code, including seamless and fault-tolerant application state tracking, automatic retries, timeouts, and rollbacks due to process failures.
+Temporal provides reliability primitives to ensure durable execution of your code, such as seamless and fault-tolerant application state tracking, automatic retries, timeouts, rollbacks due to process failures, and more.

 In this tutorial, you'll run your first Temporal Application and explore how Temporal Workflows and Activities work together.
 You'll use Temporal's Web UI to see how Temporal executed your Workflow, and then explore how Temporal helps you recover from a couple of common failures.